Afghanistan

 • Population: Approx. 2,000.

-• Flag: Yellow and blue (linking to Mongol heritage).
+• Flag: Yellow and blue.

 • Primary Grievances: Linguistic extinction and total economic abandonment.